fliptopbox/random-ipsom/README.md

 # Random Ipsom
 A latin text generator similar to Lorem Ipsum.
 The plugin outputs randomly ordered paragraph text with three variations.
-You can use a random word count, a specific word count or injected text into existing text blocks.
+You can use a random word count, a specific word count or inject random text into an existing text block.

-## use cases
+## Usage variations

 ### Random word count (default)
 - Create a new text layer on the canvas